-If our operating cash flows are not sufficient to pay increased dividends and to fund our capital expenditures, we anticipate funding any shortfall in these expenditures with a combination of commercial paper and long-term debt.
+If our operating cash flows are not sufficient to pay increased dividends and to fund our capital expenditures and acquisitions, including our additional investments in Seiyu and CARHCO, we anticipate funding any shortfall in these expenditures with a combination of commercial paper and long-term debt.
 We plan to refinance existing long-term debt as it matures and may desire to obtain additional long-term financing for other corporate purposes.
 We anticipate no difficulty in obtaining long-term financing in view of our credit rating and favorable experiences in the debt market in the recent past.
 Our current strategy is to maintain a debt to total capitalization ratio averaging 40%.
-At July 31, 2005, July 31, 2004 and January 31, 2005, the ratio of our debt to our total capitalization was 43%, 42% and 39%, respectively.
+At October 31, 2005, October 31, 2004 and January 31, 2005, the ratio of our debt to our total capitalization was 43%, 43% and 39%, respectively.